You found our list of awesome virtual morning meeting activities.

 Virtual morning meetings are video calls that take place at the beginning of the work day.
 These meetings typically take place on video meeting software such as Zoom, Skype, Google Meet, or Microsoft Teams.
 These meetings may occur on a daily basis, or on the morning of a momentous occasion such as a product launch.

-What are some good virtual morning meeting ideas?
+What are some good virtual morning meeting activities?

-Some good virtual morning meeting ideas include breakfast in bed, morning meditations, and wake-up playlists.
+Some good virtual morning meeting activities include breakfast in bed, morning meditations, and wake-up playlists.

 What is the point of virtual morning meetings?